Your Cart is empty

 As a beginner, you will want to first try the Ollie from a stationary position.
 This in mind, if you still haven’t figured out how to balance well, it is highly advisable that you try it first on grass or on a carpet (if you are doing it indoors, clear the room to avoiding breaking stuff).

-Step one: Keep your front foot down just behind the truck bolts on the front and your back foot on the tail of your skateboard.
+Keep your front foot down just behind the truck bolts on the front and your back foot on the tail of your skateboard.

 Step two: Snap your tail by pressing your back foot on it and at the same moment, do a jump relieving some weight on your skateboard.
 Ensure that your front foot drags up to the forepart of the front nose.
 This will pull your skateboard up with you.